BDC Hamburger Icon

 RFID can help retailers know where a product is located in a store at all times.
 When product locations can be pinpointed, businesses can easily direct customers to the items they need.

 Consider a massive retailer like Lowe’s Home Improvement, where customers may struggle to find a specific item like a wrench or faucet.
 RFID technology can guide customers to exactly the items they need.
-“Lowe’s has an app that can route you through the store and guide you to that specific item because you know where the inventory is in real-time,” Bale explained.
+“Lowe’s has an app that can route you through the store and guide you to that specific item because you know where the inventory is in real time,” Bale said.

 Shorter checkout wait times

 RFID technology can scan areas in seconds and save retail customers time.
-This means it can speed up checkout lines and help create a zero-friction approach at the point of sale.
+This means it can speed up checkout lines and help create a zero-friction approach at the point of sale, thus improving the customer journey

-“While traditional barcodes require line of sight for scanning, and each item has to be scanned individually, an entire shopping cart can be scanned all at once, instantly, with no items being removed from the basket,” Mitchell said.
+“While traditional barcodes require line of sight for scanning and each item has to be scanned individually, an entire shopping cart can be scanned all at once [with RFID], instantly, with no items being removed from the basket,” Mitchell said.

 TipBottom line